Captain4LK/SoftLK-tools/README.md

 # License

-All code in this repository (except the 'external' directory containing source code not be my) is released into the public domain (CC0), see LICENSE for more info.
+All code in this repository (except the 'external' directory containing source code not by my) is released into the public domain (CC0), see LICENSE for more info.

 # Third party libraries